PaolaGiraldo/voice123-test/README.md

 # Worklog
-Markup : - [X] Development Enviroment setup: 30 min
+ - [X] Development Enviroment setup: 30 min
  - [X] Front-end development: 3 hours
  - [X] Voice123 Search API call: 1 hour
  - [ ] Binding the datar returned from API into voice-component 3.5 hours

 # Future improvements and recommendations.
- Markup : * Bind the data returned from the API into the component, at this point the data can be visualizaded from the browser console
+  * Bind the data returned from the API into the component, at this point the data can be visualizaded from the browser console
   * Work in the call to the API